 Bleeding gums have a lot of causes ranging from probably not a big deal to something very serious that needs to get checked.
 Reasons you might have bleeding gums include the following.

 Bacteria live all over your mouth and your gums will try to flush them out if they can.
 When you brush or floss, especially if you remove tartar or plaque buildup, your gums can bleed to flush the tissues and protect the site.
-This is more likely to happen when it's been a while since you've had a cleaning or if you have an infection causing gum inflammation.
+This is more likely to happen when it's been a while since you've had a professional dental cleaning or if you have an infection causing gum inflammation. - Your Flossing Technique

 Gums can bleed because you have a vitamin deficiency.
 Scurvy is caused by a lack of vitamin C, which is really rare in the Western world these days.
 Vitamin K deficiency can also show up as bleeding gums.

-Is it Normal for Your Gums to Bleed?
+Bleeding Gums When Flossing: Is It Normal for Your Gums to Bleed?

 Your gums can bleed for a lot of different reasons, and thankfully it's usually not serious.
 Most people experience at least occasional gum bleeding from time to time, and if there aren't other signs of trouble, it's probably not a symptom of major health issues.
 You're especially likely to notice some bleeding from your gums if it's been a while since you've regularly flossed or if you have tartar buildup on the gum line.